The Beatgirls: Style

 Like the Topp Twins, the Beatgirls appeal to audiences because of their "energy, timing, humour and crowd interaction."
 They peg their selection of music to their audience's age, choosing music from the latter's teenage years.
 They appeal to audience nostalgia, but with enough edge that they have sometimes been called a "parody trio," although Sanders objects to that characterization: "We don't take the mickey out of the songs - it's just we don't take ourselves too seriously."
 While The Beatgirls began with music from the post-WWII era, when they expanded to '40s music, particularly from the Andrews Sisters, they became a hit at Anzac ceremonies and retirement homes; at the latter they have often performed for free.

 The Beatgirls "are unashamedly 'entertainers.'"
-Sanders sees this as an advantage financially in the New Zealand entertainment world, but she also rejects the suggestions that they are less successful artists than "original" artists and that their success rests on their sex appeal; the costumes they wear, be they miniskirts or tight pants, reflect the costumes of performers whose work they perform.
+Sanders sees this as an advantage financially in the New Zealand entertainment world, her term for the group is "heavy weight light entertainment".
+Being able to reach a wide audience of all ages is key.

 Origins and personnel

 The group's origins lie in the personal relationship between Andrea Sanders and Billy Watkins, who were born near Wellington in Plimmerton and Paekākāriki respectively.
 After performing as a dancer and then a singer in Australia, Sanders returned to Wellington and joined Watkins' band called Billy and the Blue Flames, which played music in the style of Cab Calloway.
 In 1994 they set up a band called the Lounge Lizards to play bossa nova but soon found their way to the more lucrative Beatgirls format.
-Sanders is the group's owner, manager, choreographer, and one of the group's lead singers; Watkins also plays multiple roles, from body guard, business manager, and occasional guitarist, to sound and light technician.
+Sanders is the group's owner, musical director, manager, choreographer, and one of the group's lead singers; Watkins was in the original backing band however has not performed with the group since 2006.

+The concept of the vocal trio was hatched in a show written by Sanders called 'Blame it on the Bossa Nova which debuted at Downstage Theatre in Wgtn - this show was produced by her long term dance partner Sally Stopforth.
+The name 'The BeatGirls' was inspired by a 60's cult movie called 'BeatGirl' [music by Adam Faith] and also the idea for the group to only play music by The Beatles.
+However after a year the repertoire expanded to include 60's girl group [Phil Spector, Ronettes] 1940's swing, glam rock, disco, 80's up to current day.

+Having performed as a trio with backing tracks for many years, the group now has a 6-piece band for festivals, specialising in soul and Motown.